Dario Moreno: Biography

-Darío Moreno was born to a large Turkish-Jewish family.
+Dario Moreno was born to a large Turkish-Jewish family.
 He was orphaned in early childhood when his father, who worked at the train station in Aydın, was shot dead under tragic circumstances.
 He was placed in the Sephardic orphanage of Izmir (Nido De Guerfanos) by his mother and remained there until he was four.

 After a primary education in the Jewish educational establishments of Izmir, he had many odd jobs during his early youth.
 He put great effort into continuing his education while simultaneously working to make a living.
 He started working as an errand boy in the law firm of the city's prominent lawyers and was eventually trained to become an office clerk.
 In the evenings, he would study French in Izmir's Central Library.
 With a guitar that had fallen into his hands by chance, he also learned to play the guitar, mainly on his own with occasional tutoring from acquaintances.

 He started singing at Bar Mitzvah celebrations as a second job.
 In his early twenties, he had already become a well-known singer in Izmir, and particularly among the Jewish community.
 During his military service in the Turkish Army, he was employed as a singer in officers' quarters in various garrisons and became more focused on music.
 His first truly professional musical performance started in his hometown after his discharge and was arranged through army connections.
 After he started making money from his music, he moved to the better-off Jewish quarter of Karataş and lived in a house in a street leading to the historic Asansör, one of the city's landmark buildings (whose name means the "Elevator" since it carried people by elevator to the upper part of the quarter which was separated from the lower coastal area by a steep slope).
 Nowadays, this street is named Dario Moreno Sokağı (Dario Moreno Street) after him.

 Darío Moreno died of a heart attack after an argument between him and a member of the gate staff at Atatürk Airport in İstanbul.
 He was slightly late for a flight to Paris where he was going to give a concert and attend the first "Turkish Night" to take place in the French capital.
 The member of staff did not allow him to board the plane leading to a serious argument.
 Subsequently, 47-year-old Moreno had a heart attack.
 According to his will he wanted to be buried in İzmir, Turkey.
 Instead his mother Madam Roza had him buried in Holon, Israel.